moryba/Beth-project/README.md

 |RNN model               |  0.09  |     0.05    |   0.50   |   0.50   |
 |RNN model + embeddings. |  0.95  |     0.82    |   0.97   |   0.97   |
 |Transformer             |  0.95  |     0.82    |   0.97   |   0.97   |

+### Application of the Matrix Profile

+With the concept of matrix profile, we tried to find conserved behaviours in the data.
+In fact, a comparison between sequences can be done by looking at the euclidean distance between all the points in two subsequences and represent the distances in a matrix profile.
+The